SrinivasJoshi/spunkless/furtherWork.md

-1. Health checks for all routes
+1. Health checks for all routes - check if the logs are actually written in postgres using seeder
-2. UI
+2. UI - connect with backend,
+3. Deploy on DO Droplet
+4. Apply CI/Cd
-3. Configurable producer and consumer configs
+5. Configurable producer and consumer configs
-4. Deployable to AWS / K8S
-5. Read more on kafka, postgres (indexing and partitioning)
+6. Read more on kafka, postgres (indexing and partitioning)